Volusia County assistance programs.

 Help for paying rent, utility bills, mortgage and other expenses

 The Salvation Army has a couple locations around Volusia County.
 They have a branch in Daytona Beach as well as Bunnell and the Flagler area and even in New Smyrna Beach.
 Among other services, the agency provides emergency free food, clothing, utility bills, rent help and mortgage assistance.
-In addition, they provide food and toys at Christmas time.
+In addition, they provide food and toys at Christmas time as well as back to school supplies to students.
 Dial (386) 437-0029, or click Volusia County Salvation Army assistance programs.

 Daytona Beach located Catholic Charities Family Emergency Assistance Program is a resource to look into.
 Get access to food, utility bill help, IDs, Bus Tokens, Info & Referral, and household personal items.
 Free food bags are given 12:30pm-4:30.
 Or the Daytona Based charity can help with car repairs or motel vouchers for this impacted by a disaster.
 Dial (386) 255-6521, or more Volusia County Catholic Charities emergency assistance.